AdamAdham/AI-Notes/README.md

 <br>
 Right to left is back prop
 <img src="back prop.png" alt="back propagation" width="500" height="auto">

-## Evaluating Performance
-**When it is hard to plot the graph of the function** _We can split the training set into two subsets, a larger part is the training set and another smaller set is the test set_ <br>
-**This actually has an overly optimistic estimate of the generalization error on the training data since we choose a model, changing the function's degree of polynomial then check the $J_test$** <br>
-_So we instead split the data set into **3** sets 1.Training set 2.Cross validation set(Development set) 3.Test set_

 ### How to do it
 1. Get $vec{w}$ and $b$ by using the training set to get lowest cost for this data set for a specific degree function $d$